Creative Writing ContestRebecca T. Watson

 - Your filename should be the title of the entry.

 The English Department invites you to submit your work using the Entry Form link below.
-The deadline for submitting your entries was Friday, November 15, 2019.
+Deadline for submitting your entries is Friday, November 20, 2020.

 - First place: $200 and Certificate of Award